 1980 A.D.

-Thomas Light and Albert Wily graduate MIT, both receiving degrees in robotics and AI systems.
-Wily graduates as Valedictorian of his class; Light becomes Salutatorian.
+Thomas Light and Albert Wily graduate MIT, Wily as Valedictorian of his class; Light as Salutatorian.

 1988 A.D.